pyCGM2/Doc/content/NexusQualisys/Vicon Apps/howto/_index.en.md

     Head flat : 0
 ```

-The local CGM setting file, rather the default settings, will be loaded each time you run the *calibration* and *fitting* CGM commands

 {{< notice "warning" >}}
-  You can also **permanantly** alter the CGM settings.
+  You can also **permanantly** alter the default CGM settings.
   </br>
-  Find and ammend the `CGM2_3-pyCGM2.settings` or another one, located in the folder *Settings** of your pyCGM2 folder( *C:/Users/username/Miniconda3/envs/yourVirtualEnvironment/Lib/site-packages/pyCGM2*)
+  Find and ammend the `CGM2_3-pyCGM2.settings`
 {{< /notice >}}

-## 2. Modify the default EMG configuration
+## Modify the default EMG configuration

+Default EMG settings are configured in the file: *CONDA_PATH/envs/ENV_NAME/Lib/site-packages/pyCGM2/Settings/emg.settings*

-We predefined the position of 16 emg devices as follow
+We predefined the location of 16 emg devices as follow

 | EMG channel   | Muscle            | Side    |
 |:-------------:|:-----------------:|:-------:|